tommywalkie/sample-godot-rust-app/README.md

 # Sample Godot Rust App

-The main objective here is to understand how Rust and Godot Engine work and provide a well documented Godot Engine based project boilerplate able to display some scenes and handle signals, using properly tested Rust based logic.
+The main purpose of this repo is to help understanding how Rust and Godot Engine work and provide a well documented Godot Engine based project boilerplate able to display some scenes and handle signals, using properly tested Rust based logic.

 ## Stack